apuravchauhan/google-trends-visualizer/README.md

 6. It will create an html file in the current location with your interactive visualization

+## Sample data
+Sample data for country wise programming languages and current technology is available in data and tech-data folders respectively

 ## TODO
 Make more user friendly to minimize the above steps required